aciccarello/ciccarello.me/colophon.md

 Included are some SVG icons from [Material Design Icons](https://material.io/tools/icons/?style=baseline).
 Other icons (like logos) are made by [Pixel perfect](https://icon54.com/) from [www.flaticon.com](https://www.flaticon.com/)

 Webmention receiving is handled by [webmention.io](https://webmention.io/) while rendering responses is done client-side with code modified from [webmention.js](https://github.com/PlaidWeb/webmention.js).
-Since webmentions only work with responses posted online, forms linked to [Comment Parade](https://commentpara.de) provide people without their own site a way to reply.
-Webmentions are automatically sent via [webmention.app](https://webmention.app/).
+Webmentions are automatically sent via a fork of [webmention.app](https://webmention.app/) triggered during the static site build by [netlify-plugin-webmentions](https://github.com/CodeFoodPixels/netlify-plugin-webmentions).
+Interactions with the fediverse are translated to and from ActivityPub via [Bridgy Fed](https://fed.brid.gy/).

 This site currently uses CloudFlare analytics due to its better privacy policy and limited performance impact.
 Previously I've used GoatCounter.